jdcloudcom/en/SDK/nodejs/Nodejs.md

 With any of the problems in the SDK use, welcome to communicate at the [Github SDK Use Problem Feedback page](https://github.com/jdcloud-api/jdcloud-sdk-nodejs/issues).

+**Note:**

-**Note: JD Cloud does not provide other downloading ways, please be sure to use the above-mentioned official download method.**
+- JD Cloud does not provide other downloading ways, please be sure to use the above-mentioned official download method.

+- The latest version number provided by JD Cloud product shall be used as the version number.
+For example: The latest version number used by VM in the example can be searched in API [Update History](../../API/Virtual-Machines/ChangeLog.md).

+- Each cloud product has its own Client.
+When API of this product is called, the Client of such product will be used.
+For example: When VmClient of Virtual Machines is used, only APIs of Virtual Machines (Vm) can be called; when AgClient of Availability Group is used, only APIs of Availability Group (Ag) can be called.